Oliver Pötzsch

-Oliver Pötzsch (born 20 December 1970) is a German author of popular fiction, noted for being among the first writers to achieve bestselling status by publishing e-books.
+Oliver Pötzsch (born 20 December 1970) is a German author of popular fiction.
+He was among the first writers to achieve bestselling status by publishing e-books.
+His works include The Hangman's Daughter (Die Henkerstochter), the first book in the series of the same name.

+Early life

 Pötzsch was born in Munich.
 His mother was an elementary school teacher.
+He is a descendant from a long line of hangmen.